 This teaching time is offered for Grades 1-4 during the worship hour for those who do not wish to keep their little ones in the sanctuary throughout the sermon.

-Our teens are led by our Youth Minister Jonathan Paga and includes Sunday Night teaching and fellowships, in addition to service opportunities and outings.
-The Youth Group is seen as a particularly strategic age.
-For this reason, it is not uncommon to see one of the pastors in the teaching rotation and at youth events.
+Our teens are led by a dedicated Student Ministry Team which will have a significant addition October 1st when Dan & Krissy Seidelman as Dan joins our ministry staff.
+This vibrant ministry includes Sunday School teaching, Youth Group teaching and fellowships, in addition to service opportunities and outings.
+Those in the student ministry are seen as being at a particularly strategic age for gospel conversations and meaningful discipleship.
+For this reason, it is not uncommon to see one of the pastors or other leaders in the teaching rotation and at youth events.

 Every odd year (2011, 2013, etc.), we co-host a Michigan Men’s Conference – Fellowship in the Gospel.
 We also plan a road trip to attend the Together for the Gospel Conference in Louisville, KY (held every even year).

 One of the keys to a church’s overall health and good reputation in the community is for its women to be mature in the faith.

 “Older women . . . are to teach what is good, and so train the young women . . .
 For the grace of God has appeared, bringing salvation for all people, training us to renounce ungodliness and worldly passions, and to live self-controlled, upright, and godly lives in the present age, waiting for our blessed hope, the appearing of the glory of our great God and Savior Jesus Christ, who gave himself for us to redeem us from all lawlessness and to purify for himself a people for his own possession who are zealous for good works.”
 Titus 2:3-4, 11-14